This page contains some affiliate links. Please review my disclosure policy.

 - Add in egg and egg white followed by pumpkin puree and vanilla extract.

-- Dough should come together into a thick batter.
+- Add dry ingredients to wet ingredients.
+Dough should come together into a thick batter.

 - Roll into 25-30 tablespoon sized balls and place onto a baking sheet (you will likely need to bake in two batches) and bake for 15 minutes.

 - Let cool for at least 10 minutes.